7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Extra Stitches or Skipping Stitches

 Another reason blanket edges become wavy is because you may be adding extra stitches to the end of each row leading to an incorrect stitch count.
+I would highly recommend adding a stitch marker to the last stitch at the end of the row so you have the correct count for your stitches.

 Or you might be losing stitches at the end of your rows.
 Then you won’t have the correct number of stitches making your crochet project uneven on the side of the blanket.